HamanHarasha/Pishacha-Downloader/README.md

 ![Kleenscan - Brave 10_22_2023 6_29_16 PM](https://github.com/HamanHarasha/Pishacha-Downloader/assets/135638516/647fac70-03bf-485f-a3b6-e162e83e1562)

-### This Tools is For Educational Purposes ONLY! and was created not for malicious use.
+### This Tool is For Educational Purposes ONLY! and was created not for malicious use.
 I am (The Creator) is not responsible for any of Your actions using this tool!
 ### Note: Not all options are Functional.